benshimonz/V1/README.md

 ## Logical Entity Types

 A logical entity type is a way to define new entity type.
-It is defined as a union of:
+It is defined by:

+* The entities it assigns a new type name to each:
  * Concrete (yellow) entities
  * Entity types (blue) with optional constraints
  * Entities (red) with constraints
+* A entity type name assigned to all such entities

 Logical entities type can be defined, and then used in queries.